 Related: how to grow hardy verbenas

 If butterflies visit your garden, one of the most conservation-friendly things to do is to record them.
 They are the best-studied group of insects in the world, thanks to a small army of volunteer recorders, and all this data gives scientists valuable insights into the impact of agriculture and climate change on not just butterflies, but bees and other insects too.
-The national charity Butterfly Conservation recently launched a user-friendly new online recording scheme for garden butterflies: gardenbutterflysurvey.org
+The national charity Butterfly Conservation has user-friendly online recording scheme for garden butterflies: gardenbutterflysurvey.org

 Patrick Barkham is the author of The Butterfly Isles